 Chris’s various roles have allowed regular journeys between London, the North East and Scotland, and as a result he has had many years travelling on the InterCity 225.

-To Chris, the InterCity 225 project revolutionised train travel on the ECML.
-The trains evoke memories of the highest levels of service quality (especially under Great North Eastern Railway, GNER) and deserve their place in ECML history.
+To Chris, the InterCity 225 project revolutionised train travel on the East Coast Mainline (ECML).
+The trains evoke memories of the highest levels of service quality, especially under Great North Eastern Railway (GNER), and deserve their place in ECML history.

 Chris achieved a First Class Honours Degree in Transport and Logistics Management at the University of Huddersfield.
-He lives with his wife and two sons in Hartburn near Stockton-on-Tees.
-In his private time, Chris enjoys travelling and both playing and watching football.
+He lives with his wife and two sons near Stockton-on-Tees and in his private time enjoys travelling and both playing and watching football.
 He was President of the United Bus Enthusiasts Group from June 2018 until April 2021.

-Being one of the youngest independent railway consultants in the UK, Ben has had numerous success’s including aiding D.A.T.S in the procurement and supply of new couplings and drawbars for the Midland Main Line Overhead Line Equipment testing train.
-He also had the honour of heading Network Rail’s ‘RDIS’ project as assistant project manager, in which he learnt a great deal from.
+Being one of the youngest independent railway consultants in the UK, Ben has had numerous successes including aiding D.A.T.S in the procurement and supply of new couplings and drawbars for the Midland Main Line Overhead Line Equipment testing train.
+He also had the honour of heading Network Rail’s ‘RDIS’ project as assistant project manager, from which he learnt a great deal.